App Volumes Configuration

 For detailed instructions, see Create a Failover Cluster.
 The failover cluster for Site 1 includes the VMs s1-sql4 and s1-sql5.
 The cluster for Site 2 includes the VMs s2-sql4 and s2-sql5.

 You install SQL Server Stand-Alone on each VM, rather than creating a SQL Server failover cluster.
-For App Volumes, you use stand-alone installations and then create Always On availability groups to achieve failover within a site.
+You can stop after the 1st step (i.e.) if you choose to install only a single SQL server instance in your environment and create the App Volumes database.
+For a high availability of the App Volumes database, you use stand-alone installations and then create Always On availability groups to achieve failover within a site.

 To install SQL Server: